Title-v/OS_FinalProject_Deegernpai/README.md

 streamlit run {filepath}

-But of you use vscode make sure that you open the vscode by the anaconda navigation and open the folder that have code and copy filepath of the code and execute by this command: streamlit run {filepath}
+But of you use vscode make sure that you open the vscode by the anaconda navigation and open the folder that have code and copy filepath of the code and execute by this command in vscode terminal: streamlit run {filepath}

 Tutorial(for window)